verhovsky/books-futures-explained/src/1_0_background_information.md

 # Some background information

+> **Relevant for:**
+>
+> - High level introduction to concurrency in Rust
+> - Knowing what Rust provides and not when working with async
+> - Understanding why we need runtimes
+> - Knowing that Rust has `Futures 1.0` and `Futures 3.0`, and how to deal with them
+> - Getting pointers to further reading on concurrency in general

 Before we start implementing our `Futures` , we'll go through some background information that will help demystify some of the concepts we encounter.